pasqal-io/qadence/CONTRIBUTING.md

-# How to Contribute
+# How to contribute

-We're grateful for your interest in participating in qadence!
+We're grateful for your interest in participating in Qadence.
 Please follow our guidelines to ensure a smooth contribution process.

-## Reporting an Issue or Proposing a Feature
+## Reporting an issue or proposing a feature

 Your course of action will depend on your objective, but generally, you should start by creating an issue.
 If you've discovered a bug or have a feature you'd like to see added to **qadence**, feel free to create an issue on [qadence's GitHub issue tracker](https://github.com/pasqal-io/qadence/issues).
 Here are some steps to take: